alicodesharp/dlx_blockdesigns/readme.txt

 IMPORTANT:

-Please instead of installing modules pyncomb and dlx with pip, download the site-packages file I am uploading to repository.
+Please instead of installing modules pyncomb and dlx with pip, download the site-packages file I am uploading to repository and place it under lib in your venv.

 This is because the modules you install via pip are old versions of modules and they cause errors.